 Minkyu Jeon

 Hello!
-I'm a Ph.D. student in Computer Science at Princeton University under the guidance of Prof. Ellen D. Zhong.
+I'm a Ph.D. candidate in Computer Science at Princeton University, advised by Prof. Ellen D. Zhong, and a part-time research intern at Prescient Design (Frontier Research).

-My main research focuses on 3D reconstruction, generative models, and their applications to inverse problems encountered in computer vision, with a particular emphasis on scientific imaging modalities such as cryo-EM.
-Furthermore, I am interested in understanding and developing methods that address the limitations faced by existing machine learning methods in generalizing beyond their training distributions.
+My main research focuses on 3D reconstruction and generative models, particularly their applications to inverse problems in computer vision.
+I place special emphasis on scientific imaging modalities such as protein design and cryo-EM, leveraging generative approaches like diffusion and autoregressive model.
+Furthermore, I am interested in developing methods to address the limitations of current machine learning models in generalizing beyond their training distributions.

 Email / CV / Google Scholar / Twitter / LinkedIn